Ode to Plastic

 Mostly bedridden but still able to sit at his desk and work on the computer, Brockett’s last work are the Cuboids Cartoons, never exhibited nor published as featured below.
 The genesis of the Cuboids Cartoons was a fortunate offshoot of another project Brockett was working on.
 Using a 3D world software application, his first intention was to create a virtual city that had a sleek black car careening around corners in the style of a batman video game that he enjoyed playing.
 Wanting to add characters to the scenario, he began creating 3D models of people.
 While working with these characters he would turn on the “wireframe” mode in which the characters are presented as a combination of geometric shapes.
 The clean simplicity of the outlined figures immediately struck him as more interesting than the fleshed out characters.
 He developed a technique to work on the wireframe images that resulted in exporting them in a format that he could further manipulate.
 From there, the possibilities were greatly expanded, and off Brockett went, creating those individual cartoons with punchlines that showcase his particular kind of offbeat humor along with a much deeper philosophical reckoning of human fragility and of life’s inherent transitory nature; in other words, offering us a last, and lasting exploration into our common mortality.

-To browse these cartoons in a full-screen slideshow, you can open a separate slideshow page in its own browser window by clicking here: The Cuboids Cartoons.
+We recommend viewing these as a full-screen slideshow by clicking here: The Cuboids Cartoons.

 About the Artist